wacncontent/CustomizeTool/removeCommentOutput2/articles/active-directory/active-directory-hybrid-identity-design-considerations-nextsteps.md

 Conceptual and procedural planning, deployment, and administration content are useful when implementing your mobile device management solution:

 - [Microsoft System Center](https://technet.microsoft.com/zh-cn/library/cc507089.aspx) solutions can help you capture and aggregate knowledge about your infrastructure, policies, processes, and best practices so that your IT staff can build manageable systems and automate operations.
-- [Microsoft Intune](https://technet.microsoft.com/zh-cn/library/jj676587.aspx) is a cloud-based device management service that helps you to manage your computers and mobile devices and to secure your company’s information.
+- [Microsoft Intune](https://technet.microsoft.com/zh-cn/library/jj676587.aspx) is a cloud-based device management service that helps you to manage your computers and mobile devices and to secure your company's information.
 - [MDM for Office 365](https://technet.microsoft.com/zh-cn/library/ms.o365.cc.devicepolicy.aspx) allows you to manage and secure mobile devices when they're connected to your Office 365 organization.
-You can use MDM for Office 365 to set device security policies and access rules, and to wipe mobile devices if they’re lost or stolen.
+You can use MDM for Office 365 to set device security policies and access rules, and to wipe mobile devices if they're lost or stolen.

 ## Hybrid identity resources
 Monitoring the following resources often provides the latest news and updates on mobile device management solutions: